zhang677/zhang677.github.io/_pages/about.md

 I graduated from Tsinghua University in 2023 with a degree in Eletronic Engineering.
 At Tsinghua, I was fortunate enough to do research at [NICS-EFC Lab](https://nicsefc.ee.tsinghua.edu.cn/) and [IDEAL Lab](https://github.com/tsinghua-ideal).

 **Research**: My research interests lie in better programming models and systems for domain-specific architectures.
-I have been exploring the formulation, exploration, and optimization of tensor algebra design space.
+I am also interested in optimizing GPU kernels for emerging applications, including sparse and recurrent neural networks.

 Here is my [CV](../assets/pdf/GenghanZhang_CV.pdf).
 This site was last updated on July 10th, 2024.